 Requirements are not loose; these are tangible statements of the product that are able to be refuted or confirmed.
 As we have seen, requirements are part of our project contract closure, but it is also part of our product testing.
 To be able to effectively do either of these means we must have requirements that fit the attributes defined below:

 Cohesive Complete Consistent Correct Observable Feasible Unambiguous Required Verifiable Traceable Requirements Failures

-Requirements not written in a way that meets the attributes defined above poses some level of risk to the endeavor or the project … Continue reading
+Requirements not written in a way that meets the attributes defined above poses some level of risk to the endeavor or the project outcome.
+For … Continue reading

 Continuous Deliver and Embedded Automotive

 I have worked on projects that employed continuous delivery for embedded products.
 The embedded product was an automotive component.
 The core of the software (the operating system) was specified using conventional approach.
 This operating system consisted of the maximum model requirements for this globally used component.
 The component looked and acted differently depending upon market segment and geographic location, for example, there were two different European incarnations and more than two for the markets of the United States.
 This was not just some parameter setting or configuration differences, but whole scale differences in feature content and manner of execution.

 As we indicated, the operating system, though we called it an execution engine, was specified and developed using an incremental approach.
 This incremental approach was based upon a prioritized set of features.
 That prioritization was based on what it would take to produce a vehicle that would operate safely allowing for testing of key features.
 In the … Continue reading